-Considered to be a severe form of preeclampsia (sometimes called "atypical preeclampsia") characterized by hemolysis (H), also expressed as microangiopathic hemolytic anemia, elevated liver enzymes (EL), and low platelets (LP).
+HELLP syndrome is considered to be a severe form of preeclampsia (sometimes called "atypical preeclampsia") characterized by hemolysis (H), also expressed as microangiopathic hemolytic anemia, elevated liver enzymes (EL), and low platelets (LP).

-Associated with progressive and sometimes rapid maternal and fetal deterioration.
+The disease is associated with progressive and sometimes rapid maternal and fetal deterioration.

 Although delivery is the only cure, serious manifestations continue into the immediate postpartum period.